miguelznunez/Marvel-API/README.md

 2.)
 Hash the api key by following these directions https://developer.marvel.com/documentation/authorization

 3.)
-Initialize the apikey and hash variables in the script.js file with your own
+Initialize the apikey and hash variables in the script.js file from this project with your own

 4.)
 Enjoy